DKenefake/spt/README.md

 # SPT

-This is a simple ray tracing written in Rust based off the ray tracing in a weekend book series.
+This is a simple ray tracing written in Rust based off the Peter Shirley's Ray Tracing in a Weekend book series.

 ![alt text](simple_light.png "a render of a lightbox 25k samples per pixel")